Dementia Praecox: Definition, Causes, Symptoms, And Treatment

 While most may not be familiar with the term dementia praecox, most have likely heard of the newer term that replaced it.
 The condition that was once known as dementia praecox is now labeled as schizophrenia, a term that was only suggested as an alternate term for dementia praecox in 1918.
 The two terms were used interchangeably until 1952 when the first Diagnostic and Statistical Manual was published.

-Now, the term dementia praecox is rarely if ever used by psychiatrists or even the patients themselves.
+Now, the term dementia praecox is rarely used by psychiatrists or even the patients themselves.
 The term schizophrenia is the accepted term for the disorder that was once known as dementia praecox.

 Causes And Risk Factors Of Dementia Praecox

 No one knows the exact cause of schizophrenia.
-There doesn't seem to be just one gene responsible for it, although a combination of genetic mutations may make it more likely.
+Research over time has not singled out a specific gene of cause although a combination of genetic mutations may make it more likely.
 Scientists have identified several risk factors that are more common for people who have schizophrenia.

 You may be at greater risk of schizophrenia if: